 Many adults have acquired knowledge outside the classroom through jobs, independent study, or volunteer work.
 Universities sometimes award college credits for these kinds of practical education, provided that certain criteria are met: it can be documented, it is comparable to knowledge that could be obtained in college-level courses, and it is relevant to the student's declared course of study.
 There are a several methods available for assessing prior experiential learning.
 The two most common are testing and portfolio assessment.
-Both are available at The New School for Public Engagement.
+Both are available in The New School's Bachelor's Program for Adults and Transfer Students.

 Below are answers to frequently asked questions about our prior learning credits option.

-The New School for Public Engagement awards credit for college-level learning comparable to the content of courses currently offered for credit at The New School: For liberal arts subjects such as literature, philosophy, religion, history, sociology, anthropology, political science, creative writing, and foreign languages; and for professional and studio/performance experience (not liberal arts) such as fine arts, music, theater, dance, film production, photography, journalism, computer science, counseling, and business.
+The Bachelor's Program for Adults and Transfer Students awards credit for college-level learning comparable to the content of courses currently offered for credit at The New School: For liberal arts subjects such as literature, philosophy, religion, history, sociology, anthropology, political science, creative writing, and foreign languages; and for professional and studio/performance experience (not liberal arts) such as fine arts, music, theater, dance, film production, photography, journalism, computer science, counseling, and business.

 A maximum of 6 credits can be awarded for experiential learning in any specific area of study.
 The maximum total number of credits any student could receive for multiple areas of study is 30.
-This includes credits awarded through language testing and portfolio assessment, as well as for any internships undertaken at The New School for Public Engagement.
+This includes credits awarded through language testing and portfolio assessment, as well as for any internships undertaken at The New School.
 The New School requires 120 credits for the bachelor's degree.
-At least 36 credits must come from courses taken as a matriculated student at The New School for Public Engagement.
+At least 36 credits must come from courses taken as a matriculated student at The New School.
 Not more than 84 credits may come from any combination of the following: 1) credits earned at other colleges and universities, 2) credits awarded through foreign language examination, 3) credits awarded through portfolio assessment, and 4) internships completed while at The New School.

-If you are considering applying for credit for prior learning, discuss the options with your faculty advisor first to coordinate your prior learning credits with your BA or BS program at NSPE.
-The School of Undergraduate Studies will then review your transcripts in order to assess the maximum number of credits that you could receive through a prior learning assessment.
+If you are considering applying for credit for prior learning, discuss the options with your faculty advisor first to coordinate your prior learning credits with your BA or BS program at The New School.
+The Bachelor's Program for Adults and Transfer Students will then review your transcripts in order to assess the maximum number of credits that you could receive through a prior learning assessment.
 Keep in mind that any credits earned through portfolio evaluation will be assigned as "liberal arts" and "non-liberal arts" credits according to the credit distribution requirements of your degree program (BA or BS).

 The first step is to take the Workshop on Credit for Prior Learning.
 This one-credit workshop is offered every fall and spring semester.
-The workshop is open to students who have significant prior experience in appropriate subject areas, are in good academic standing, and have transferred 60 or more credits into the NSPE undergraduate program or else have earned at least 12 credits as a matriculated student at The New School for Public Engagement.
+The workshop is open to students who have significant prior experience in appropriate subject areas, are in good academic standing, and have transferred 60 or more credits into the Bachelor's Program for Adults and Transfer Students or else have earned at least 12 credits as a matriculated student at The New School.
 Permission from the Prior Learning Coordinator is required to register for the workshop.

 In the workshop, you'll learn how to compile the required portfolio, which consists of a narrative essay describing your previous experience in the context of your academic and professional goals; a learning assessment for each prior learning area, including the title as it will appear on the transcript, the number of credits you are requesting (from 1 to a maximum of 6 for each area of study), a description of the setting of your prior learning, your role and responsibilities, summary of skills and knowledge you acquired, and relevance of the experience; and appropriate documentation to substantiate and verify the learning for which credit is requested.
 By the end of the workshop, you should have a draft portfolio on which you can continue to work after the end of the workshop.
 Successful completion of the workshop and award of the credit is determined by your attendance and progress in compiling a portfolio.